Flight: Virgin Australia VA 1460

 From: Darwin (DRW) To: Melbourne (MEL)

 I flew with Virgin Australia from Darwin to Melbourne.
 I was originally flying from Bali to Melbourne but I noticed a cheap flight from Bali to Darwin, so I made the detour to Darwin.
+I had never been to Darwin, and I always thought Darwin would make make a great gateway city to Asia.
 I compared flights with Skyscanner.com to see what my options were.

 There were three direct flights for Darwin to Melbourne.
 Qantas was clearly aimed for business travellers as the price was so out of line with its competitors.
 Jetstar was the cheapest, but by the time you add a checked bag it was the same price.
 Plus the Jetstar flight is in the middle of the night, so Virgin was the clear winner here.